Setting up a UserGate proxy server

 usergate-network

-and itsusergate-subnet-ru-central1-d
+and theusergate-subnet-ru-central1-d

-subnet:resource "yandex_vpc_network" "usergate-network" { name = "usergate-network" } resource "yandex_vpc_subnet" "usergate-subnet" { name = "usergate-subnet-ru-central1-d" zone = "ru-central1-d" network_id = "${yandex_vpc_network.usergate-network.id}" v4_cidr_blocks = ["10.1.0.0/16"] }
+subnet in the terraform configuration file:resource "yandex_vpc_network" "usergate-network" { name = "usergate-network" } resource "yandex_vpc_subnet" "usergate-subnet" { name = "usergate-subnet-ru-central1-d" zone = "ru-central1-d" network_id = "${yandex_vpc_network.usergate-network.id}" v4_cidr_blocks = ["10.1.0.0/16"] }

-For more information, see the descriptions of the yandex_vpc_network
+For more information, see the yandex_vpc_network

 Make sure the configuration files are correct.